 If you’ve got a lot more money to spend, your options expand although of course you need to check with local zoning laws.
 A pool or a hot tub is the choice for many people.
 One way to think about the space if it’s large enough is in terms of separate zones.
 For example, you could have a fire pit, a lawn area and a pool.

 You might want a separate workshop space.
 Another option is a partially enclosed area with indoor-outdoor furniture.
 If you love cooking, entertaining and al fresca dining, you might to opt for an outdoor kitchen.
+Take the time to research and look for ideas online. rtaoutdoorliving has ideas that are suitable for any outdoor kitchen style.
+Get the outdoor kitchen of your dreams and turn your best backyard ideas into reality!
 A pizza oven is another popular option.
 You could also hire a landscaper to design a formal garden.

 DIY and Inexpensive Home Ideas